 Confirmed outcomes will have a diagnosis of a first episode of demyelinating disease made in secondary care (including GBS).
 Possible cases will be identified by searching for Read codes and free text entries indicating demyelinating disease.
 A post-exposure risk window of 0 to 60 days and a pre-exposure window of 90 days will be reviewed.
+In addition, for MS, separately, relapses for prevalent MS patients will be identified.

 GBS cases will have a Read code for GBS, Miller Fisher syndrome or infective polyneuritis and documentation that a diagnosis of GBS or Miller Fisher syndrome was made in secondary care.
 Risk windows of 7-60 days post-exposure and 90 day pre-exposure will be reviewed.
+An additional window of 1 to 60 days post-exposure was included for GBS.